son-n-pham/Data-Workflow/README.md

 - `main.ipynb`: Jupyter notebook for the main application.
 - `app.py`: Python script for the main application written with Streamlit.

+## Key Technologies Used in This App:

+- Streamlit for the GUI
+- Scikit-learn for machine learning
+- Pandas for data processing
+- Matplotlib, seaborns and plotly for data visualization
+- Numpy for numerical computing
+- Scipy for scientific computing
+- Modulerize the app with several independent modules
+- Pydantic for data validation

 ## Getting Started

 Streamlit is used as the GUI for the app.